canonical-web-and-design/developer.ubuntu.com/templates/pages/core/documentation.md

 # Documentation

-The documentation is the reference material for all things Ubuntu Core .
-Use the documentation when you want to understand the key concepts behind Ubuntu Core, the development process to go from an idea to a device in production or simply to get the full API or command line reference.
+The documentation is the reference material for all things Ubuntu Core.
+Use the documentation when you want to understand the key concepts behind Ubuntu Core, the development process to go from an idea to a device in production, or simply to get the full API or command line reference.

 [Ubuntu Core documentation](http://docs.ubuntu.com/core/en/).